slalom-consulting-ltd/terraform-guidelines/README.md

 ## A style guide for writing Terraform

-This is a guide to writing Terraform to conform to Slalom London Style, it follows the Hashicorp guide to creating modules for the Terraform Registry <https://www.terraform.io/docs/registry/modules/publish.html> and their standard structure <https://www.terraform.io/docs/modules/index.html#standard-module-structure>.
+This is a guide to writing Terraform to conform to Slalom London Style, it follows the Hashicorp guide to creating modules for the [Terraform Registry](https://www.terraform.io/docs/registry/modules/publish.html) and their [standard structure](https://www.terraform.io/docs/modules/index.html#standard-module-structure).

 There are many successful ways of writing your tf, this one is tried and field tested.